moneypro/cs410_search_engine/readme.md

 * plsa2.py: main algorithm of plsa.
 Construct the model with inputs where each line is a document.
 It saves the model in a pkl file. `python plsa2.py parsed_input.txt`
 * school_author.py: find the most frequent authors group by schools.
 * search.py: search with given input.
 It can also takes only titles for fancier printing. `python search.py parsed_input.txt query [parsed_input_titles_only.txt]`.
+* title_author_parser.py: find the collaborator for a given author.

 ## Web
 Usage: Run on a localhost or deploy on a server with node.js.
 My configuration is JetBrains WebStorm Student License on Windows 10 X64.